AppLovin (APP) Rises Higher Than Market: Key Facts

-Analysts and investors alike will be keeping a close eye on the performance of AppLovin in its upcoming earnings disclosure.
-The company's earnings report is set to go public on February 11, 2026.
-It is anticipated that the company will report an EPS of $2.89, marking a 67.05% rise compared to the same quarter of the previous year.
-Meanwhile, the latest consensus estimate predicts the revenue to be $1.6 billion, indicating a 16.86% increase compared to the same quarter of the previous year.
+The investment community will be paying close attention to the earnings performance of AppLovin in its upcoming release.
+The company is slated to reveal its earnings on February 11, 2026.
+The company is predicted to post an EPS of $2.89, indicating a 67.05% growth compared to the equivalent quarter last year.
+Alongside, our most recent consensus estimate is anticipating revenue of $1.6 billion, indicating a 16.86% upward movement from the same quarter last year.

-For the full year, the Zacks Consensus Estimates are projecting earnings of $9.32 per share and revenue of $5.57 billion, which would represent changes of +105.74% and 0%, respectively, from the prior year.
+Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $9.32 per share and revenue of $5.57 billion.
+These totals would mark changes of +105.74% and 0%, respectively, from last year.

-Investors should also take note of any recent adjustments to analyst estimates for AppLovin.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-Therefore, positive revisions in estimates convey analysts' confidence in the business performance and profit potential.
+Investors should also pay attention to any latest changes in analyst estimates for AppLovin.
+These revisions help to show the ever-changing nature of near-term business trends.
+Consequently, upward revisions in estimates express analysts' positivity towards the business operations and its ability to generate profits.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, there's been a 0.03% rise in the Zacks Consensus EPS estimate.
-Currently, AppLovin is carrying a Zacks Rank of #2 (Buy).
+The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has shifted 0.03% upward.
+As of now, AppLovin holds a Zacks Rank of #2 (Buy).

-In the context of valuation, AppLovin is at present trading with a Forward P/E ratio of 35.36.
-This denotes a premium relative to the industry average Forward P/E of 16.91.
+Digging into valuation, AppLovin currently has a Forward P/E ratio of 31.24.
+This signifies a premium in comparison to the average Forward P/E of 16.55 for its industry.

-It is also worth noting that APP currently has a PEG ratio of 1.77.
-The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
-APP's industry had an average PEG ratio of 1.52 as of yesterday's close.
+One should further note that APP currently holds a PEG ratio of 1.56.
+The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
+The average PEG ratio for the Technology Services industry stood at 1.55 at the close of the market yesterday.

 Don't forget to use Zacks.com to keep track of all these stock-moving metrics, and others, in the upcoming trading sessions.